 With all of the traveling I’ve been doing I see a lot of different faces, in a lot of different cultures and countries.

-Most are NOT so obsessed with looking like they are 25.
+Most of them over the age of 50 are NOT obsessed with looking like they are 25.

-MOST are into aging gracefully, or as I like to call it PRO-AGING.
+MOST are into aging enthusiastically, or as I like to call it PRO-AGING.